 At the start of the program in 1984, the Ashbrook Scholar Program started with just 14 students.
 In the coming years, The Ashbrook Scholar Program grew and received national attention.
 With the reputation as one of the finest undergraduate programs in the United States, Ashbrook now offers programs for high school students, teachers, master students, and citizens who want to learn more about The United States.
 The Ashbrook Center has continued to grow, as with its influence spreading, across the nation.
 However, the success of the program would not have come without the founders and directors of the Ashbrook Center.
 Fred Lennon, Thomas A. Van Meter, and F. Clifton White all founded the Ashbrook Center in memory of John M. Ashbrook.
 F. Clifton White served as the first Executive Director of the Ashbrook Center, followed by Charles Parton, and Dr. Peter Schramm and current Executive Director, Roger L. Beckett.

-Served as Executive Director of the Ashbrook Center from 1983 to 1988
+Founding Member and Chairman of the Ashbrook Center Board from 1983 to 1989

 Mr. Fred Lennon, ninety-two years old at his passing, was known to the world as a very successful businessman, the founder and head of The Swagelok Company, which he had built from nothing into one of the most efficient and valued manufacturers of innovative high-pressure pipe fittings.
 He was a great philanthropist, and an early and committed supporter of Ronald Reagan and other conservative Republicans, as an enthusiastic supporter of private business interests.

 He counted among his personal friends former President Ronald Reagan and former Ohio Governor George Voinovich (he helped both with their election campaigns).
 Though playing a public role, he preferred to stay a private man, generally preferring to stay out of the limelight whenever possible.
 He lived with his wife, Alice, and their two children in Hunting Valley, Ohio.